Rare, antiquarian, used & out-of-print books by or about Women Travellers, at Horizon Books.

 US$20. bookID # 12093

 MEE, Margaret, edited by Tony Morrison, Foreword by H. R. H. The Duke of Edinburgh; Margaret Mee; In Search of Flowers of the Amazon Forests; Diaries of an English Artist reveal the beauty of the vanishing rainforest.
-Suffolk, England, Nonesuch Expeditions, [1988], First edition, 4to [28 x 22 cm]; 302 pp, color frontis, numerous color illus from paintings, many full-page, double-page map, other illus and photos, glossary, bibliog, index, pictorial endpapers from Mee's painting, orig cloth, gilt title lettering, dj, a clean and fine copy of the first printing.
+Suffolk, England, Nonesuch Expeditions, [1988], First edition, 4to [28 x 22 cm]; 302 pp, color frontis, numerous color illustrations from paintings, many full-page, double-page map, other illustrations and photos, glossary, bibliog, index, pictorial endpapers from Mee's painting, original cloth, gilt title lettering, dj, a clean and fine copy of the first printing.

 The author (1909-88) traveled to the Amazon area 15 times over a 32 year period, by canoe, on foot and often alone.
 Her diaries and sketches portray the forests as they have never been viewed before.
 Her paintings and sketches "could stand without shame in the high company of such masters as Georg Dionysius Ehret and Redoute" (Wilfred Blunt).
 An important contribution to the botany and wildlife of Amazonia and an interesting description of plant exploration.
 Mee was a passionate conservationist and devoted her life to recording the diversity and beauty of the Amazon.
 She was one of the first to protest the destruction still taking place there.
 Sitwell in Great Flower Books describes her work as: 'exceptional and quite in the tradition of the great eighteenth-century books '.
 'Mee was a talented botanical painter and intrepid traveller. . .an exceptional personality' [Oak Spring Flora].